MicrosoftDocs/winui-api/microsoft.ui.xaml.controls/tabviewitem_header.md

 ## -description

-Gets or sets the content inside the TabViewItem.
+Gets or sets the content that appears inside the tab strip to represent the tab.

 ## -property-value

-The content inside the TabViewItem.
+The content that appears inside the tab strip to represent the tab.

 ## -remarks